Loretto School

-Loretto School, founded in 1827, is an independent boarding and day school for boys and girls aged 3 to 18.
+Loretto School, founded in 1827, is a private boarding and day school for boys and girls aged 3 to 18.
 The campus occupies 85 acre in Musselburgh, East Lothian, Scotland.

 History

 The school was founded by the Reverend Thomas Langhorne in 1827.
 Langhorne came from Crosby Ravensworth in Westmorland.
 He named the school for Loretto House, his then home, which was itself named for a medieval chapel dedicated to Our Lady of Loreto, which had formerly stood on the site of the school.
 The school was later taken over by his son, also named Thomas Langhorne.
 The last link with the Langhorne family was Thomas' son John, who was a master at Loretto from 1890 to 1897, and later headmaster at John Watson's Institution.
 Loretto was later under the headmastership of Dr. Hely Hutchinson Almond from 1862 to 1903.

 In the 1950s the school increased the accommodation in science laboratories, established arts as a part of the curriculum and introduced the chapel service as part of the daily school life.

 The school originally accepted only boys, but in 1981 girls joined the sixth form and in 1995 the third form, so making the school fully co-educational by 1997.